ibm-cloud-docs/speech-to-text/language-resource.md

 -   Use consistent capitalization for words in the corpus.
 The words resource is case-sensitive; mix upper- and lowercase letters and use capitalization only when intended.
 -   Beware of typographical errors.
 The service assumes that typos are new words.
 Unless you correct them before training the model, the service adds them to the model's vocabulary.
 Remember the adage *Garbage in, garbage out!*

-While more sentences result in better accuracy, the service does limit the overall amount of data that you can add to a custom model.
-You can add a maximum of 10 million total words from all corpora combined, and no more than 30 thousand new (OOV) words, including words that the service extracts from corpora and words that you add directly.
+More sentences result in better accuracy, but the service does limit a model to a maximum of 10 million total words from all corpora combined, and no more than 30 thousand new (OOV) words, including words that the service extracts from corpora and words that you add directly.

 ### What happens when you add a corpus file
 {: #parseCorpus}